dennisXZX/easyUI/README.md

 - `SCSS` is chosen as the styling solution for this UI library
 - `normalize.css` is used to make browsers render all elements more consistently
-- SCSS variables are defined for granular style control
+- SCSS variables are defined for granular style control and reusability
 - Typescript is used to provide strong typing to the UI library
 - Unit tests are written with the help of `React Testing Library`